How do probability density functions describe continuous random variables, and how do we extract probabilities and summary statistics from them?

 A continuous random variable is described by a probability density function satisfying

 In Maths Advanced, is non-zero only on a finite interval called the support, and the total integral is taken over that interval.
+The value is a density, not a probability: it can exceed , and on its own it tells you nothing until you integrate it over an interval.
+This is the key shift from the discrete case, where each value carried its own probability .

 Probabilities as integrals

-For any interval inside the support,
+For any interval inside the support, the probability is the area under the density over that interval:

 Cumulative distribution function

-The cumulative distribution function (cdf) is
+The cumulative distribution function (cdf) accumulates probability from the left:

 Useful properties:

-- IMATH_18 is non-decreasing, with and .
+- is non-decreasing, with and (and below the support, above it).

 Mean, variance, median, mode